sdsc-ordes/wedowind/docs/code_platform/code_platform.md

 #### Github Organization Documentation Repository

 In the form of a markdown repository, with the main branch protected.
 Only moderators of the organization can edit these.
+See [WeDoWind organization](https://github.com/WeDoWind).

 - [ ] Code of conduct
 - [ ] [Guidelines for structuring an open-source repository](https://swissdatasciencecenter.github.io/best-practice-documentation/docs/chapters/dev-practice/repository-guideline/oss-repo)